jgj1018/TIL/GeneralCrucialMemo.md

 - If you have areas of an application that resemble the BBoM pattern then the best thing to do is to put a boundary around them to prevent the mud spreading into new areas of the application

 - In an ideal world, quality software would always be top of your agenda; however, it’s important to be pragmatic.
 Sometimes a new system’s core domain could be first to market, or sometimes a business may not be able to tell if a particular idea will be successful and become core to its success.
 In this instance, the business wants to learn quickly and fail fast without putting in a lot of up-front effort.

+- DDD acknowledges the need to produce a single model that serves as an analysis model for business people to understand and which is implemented using the same terminology and concepts in code.

+- Model-Driven Design differs from DDD in that it is focused on implementation and any constraints that may require changes to an initial model, whereas DDD focuses on language, collaboration, and domain knowledge.

+- The true value of following the Domain-Driven Design (DDD) philosophy is in the collaboration of developers and domain experts to produce a better understanding of the domain